DevGrow/devgrow.github.io/_posts/2010-03-23-new-features-in-jquery-ui-1-8.markdown

 - updates
 ---

 Earlier today the JQuery UI team [announced](http://blog.jqueryui.com/2010/03/jquery-ui-18/trackback/) the final release of JQuery UI 1.8.
-In case you're not familiar with JQuery UI, it is an extension of the JQuery library that provides "abstractions for low-level interaction and animation, advanced effects and high-level, themeable widgets, built on top of the jQuery JavaScript Library, that you can use to build highly interactive web applications."<!-- more -->
+In case you're not familiar with JQuery UI, it is an extension of the JQuery library that provides "abstractions for low-level interaction and animation, advanced effects and high-level, themeable widgets, built on top of the jQuery JavaScript Library, that you can use to build highly interactive web applications."

 The new version of JQuery UI brings about some exciting new additions: